Diabetic Nutrition: A Healthy and Balanced Diet Matters

 Here are some tips to help you get started in eating right:

-Proper nutrition is the cornerstone of diabetes care.
+Proper nutrition is the foundation of diabetes care.
 Learn more about eating right for diabetes to help keep your blood sugar in check.
-What you eat, how much and when can impact your blood sugar levels.
-But you do not need to go on a special diet - the diet for people with diabetes is simply a healthy eating plan that helps control blood sugar.
+What you eat, how much, and when you eat can impact your blood glucose levels.
+But you do not need to go on a special diet - the diabetic diet is simply a healthy eating plan that helps with blood sugar control.

 1. Enjoy a variety of food from different food groups in appropriate portions.